 7. Cut the vertical line.
 Cut from the bottom of the garment front to the bust-point dot.
 Continue to cut to the armscye seamline, and leave a hinge.
 When the pattern is spread to accommodate the bust, the seamline at the armhole stays the same length.
 Cut the tissue at this same point from the edge of the armhole to the seamline; keep the hinge.

 8. Carefully spread the vertical line.
 Slide the pattern tissue in the direction of the arrow, keeping the vertical slash lines parallel.
-Spread the pattern according to your cup size, using the “Cup Chart” at left.
+Spread the pattern according to your cup size, using the “Cup Chart” below.
 Add this amount to the width of the vertical gap—not the width of the “dart” section.
 The bust-dart section will open as the pattern is spread.
 Although it looks as if the dart is forming, the wedge-shaped area is not quite right yet.

 9. Cut along the horizontal bustline.
 Cut from the bust point to the center-front line.
 Slide the pattern section down until the two pattern hemlines align.
 Tape the vertical cut edges to the tissue underneath.
 Draw a center-front line to connect the upper and lower portion of the pattern.